-For October activities, we are all well-versed in celebrating Harvest, Halloween and Autumn.
+For October activities, we are all well versed in celebrating harvest festivals, Halloween and autumn.
 But what else is happening this month?

 Suggested Craft: Feed the birds!
 Thread Cheerios on to pipe cleaners and hang them outside windows.

-Celebrate Simon Cowells birthday with your own talent show – include costumes, a microphone and plenty of clapping along.
+Celebrate Simon Cowell’s birthday with your own talent show – include costumes, a microphone and plenty of clapping along.
 Get staff and family members to join in.
-Can you make some of the residents be the judges?
+Can you get some of the residents to be the judges?

 Picasso was born on this day in 1881.
-Get the paints out and have a goprizes for guessing the more abstract paintings!
+Get the paints out and have prizes for guessing the more abstract paintings!

 Teddy Roosevelt was born on this day in 1858.
 He was the 26th president of the USA, but many know his name because it was he who gave Teddy Bears their name.
-Bring in teddys and reminisce about favourite toys; or maybe organise a Teddy Bears Picnic.
-Make sure to get residents involved in the planning as well as the celebrating making lists, packing picnic hampers, folding blankets.
+Bring in teddys and reminisce about favourite toys; or maybe organise a Teddy Bears’ Picnic.
+Make sure to get residents involved in the planning as well as the celebrating – making lists, packing picnic hampers, folding blankets, etc.

 AND ALSO THIS MONTH

-Get crafty: Now is the time to plant bulbs in pots ready for Christmas fairs.
-Christmas has a habit of creeping up fast, so use this month to start making saleable items for your Fair.
+Get Crafty: Now is the time to plant bulbs in pots ready for Christmas fairs.
+Christmas has a habit of creeping up quickly, so use this month to start making saleable items for your fair.

-Get polishing: Its worth investing in, or ask for donations of some, brass ornaments and have a session polishing and reminiscing.
-Put newspaper down on the table first and have clothes for putting on and polishing off.
+Get Polishing: It’s worth investing in, or asking for donations of, brass ornaments and have a session polishing and reminiscing.
+Put newspaper down on the table first and wear suitable clothes for polishing.